vectara/vectara-docs/www/docs/api-reference/indexing-apis/file-upload/file_upload.md

 The File Upload API lets you extract text from existing, unstructured documents in common file types like PDFs, Microsoft Word, Text, HTML, and Markdown.
-The maximum file size supported by the server is 10 MB.
+It also supports extracting table data from PDFs, allowing for improved analysis and querying of structured tabular data.The maximum file size supported by the server is 10 MB.

 We recommend the File Upload API when you have not already written your own extraction logic.
 You can attach user-defined metadata at the document level